Art Guild of Middletown

 to serve an ever-growing population.

-The Middletown Art Guild offers:
+Art Guild of Middletown offers:

-session per workshop.
 Class and workshop sizes are, on average, about 10 people,

-History of the Art Guild
+History of Art Guild of Middletown

 In the late 1940s, a small group of Wesleyan faculty wives, led by Wesleyan biology professor